Overview

 • Family history.
 Some types of amyloidosis are hereditary.

-• Kidney dialysis.
+• Dialysis.
 Dialysis can't always remove large proteins from the blood.
-If you're on dialysis, abnormal proteins can build up in your blood and eventually be deposited in tissue.
+If you're on dialysis, certain proteins can build up in your blood and eventually be deposited in tissue.
 This condition is less common with more modern dialysis techniques.

 • Race.
-People of African descent appear to be at higher risk of carrying a genetic mutation associated with a type of amyloidosis that can harm the heart.
+People of African descent appear to be at higher risk of carrying a version of the TTR protein that is associated with a type of amyloidosis that can harm the heart.

 Complications